ChemAI-Lab/Math4Chem/website/Assignments/assignments_info.md

 # Attention there is an extension on the Assignment 1

-# Assignment 1 — New Deadline: October 25th, at midnight (EST)
+# Assignment 1 — New Deadline: Oct 26th 11:59 PM EST.

 **Assignment 1** is composed of two parts,
  1. Coding
  2. Mathematical